 Note: Use the European Union VIES VAT number validation web page for confirmation of business registration.

-Businesses and Charging VAT Regulations in the United Kingdom
+Businesses and Charging VAT Regulations in United Kingdom